 We make the filling:

-- Put the condensed milk and yogurts in a well, mix well and store in the refrigerator while we make the crust.
+Mix the condensed milk and yogurts in a small bowl, and store in the refrigerator while we make the crust.

 We make the crust:

-- Beat the butter with the sugar until it is well foamy, add the egg and continue beating until it is well incorporated.
+Beat the butter with the sugar until it is foamy, add the egg and continue beating until it is well combined.

-- Sift together the flour with the baking powder and lemon zest and add half to the butter mixture, continue mixing with the mixer.
-Add the milk and continue beating and finally the rest of the flour until a homogeneous dough is obtained.
+Sift together the flour with the baking powder and lemon zest and add half to the butter mixture, continue mixing with the mixer.
+Add the milk and continue beating and finally the rest of the flour until you have a homogeneous dough.

-- Butter the mold and put the dough inside.
+Butter the pie plate and put the dough inside.
 We stretch it with our fingers to cover the entire bottom and leave the edge a little higher.

-- Take the dough to the preheated oven for 15 minutes.
+Cook the dough in the preheated oven for 15 minutes.